 Share with your close circle of friends and family first

-Start your fundraiser by sending personal fundraising letters to your closest friends and relatives.
+One way many people start fundraising is by emailing the link to close friends and relatives with a personal message .
 This will help bring in a few initial donations even before you share your fundraiser link on social media.

 Fine tune your sharing plan